Healthy Homes Assessment Petone

 What We Do

-As building inspectors, we handle all components of specialist home inspections.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we handle all issues that come with expert home inspects.
+We’re there to make sure that you make the correct decision when purchasing your next property.

-We take your investment seriously, and undertake detailed checks to ensure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing an house.
+We value your money We conduct detailed examinations to ensure that you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning a home.

-We are specialised in a range of services to make sure you are completely informed about the condition of any property that you might be considering buying or selling along with other solutions.
+We are specialised in a range of services to ensure you are completely informed of the condition of any property you may be considering buying or selling along with other services.

-With our systemised method of conducting your home inspection and the most up-to-date software technology with digital photos embedded into your document, you are able to actually see any issues that could be identified.
-Because of our comprehensive reporting it’s easy to understand why we receive so many referrals from clients our service to family and friends.
+Our systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your reports, you can actually see any issues that may be discovered.
+Because of our comprehensive report, it’s no wonder that we have so many customers who recommend our service to family and friends.

 Get in Touch - Get Peace of Mind